Cootes Paradise Marsh, 2012 to present

 Click the title for a photo diary by Dr. David O'Connell.

 A three-year study of riparian-aquifer interactions and their influence on riparian biogeochemistry along Bauman creek.
+More recently, Ecohydrology researchers have investigated agricultural soil nutrient and carbon dynamics and the biogeochemistry of reactive interfaces at the rare field site.

 Beverly Swamp Flood Pulse,